jhs905/Finance/README.md

-# Finance
+# finance
-python study for financial analysis
+python for financial analysis